-- 8.13.
-It should be noted that many of the individual 212 plots are further subdivided to service demand, which means that in fact there are in excess of 400 plot holders in the parish. - 8.14.
+- 8.15.
+It should be noted that many of the individual 212 plots are further subdivided to service demand, which means that in fact there are in excess of 400 plot holders in the parish. - 8.16.
 Allotments are an important source of space for growing increasing self-sufficiency, thereby reducing reliance on importing food and the associated higher energy costs of doing so but they are often not in the most convenient location for all users and plots are often too large for users' needs.
-Indeed, during 2019, 39 allotment spaces in Tiverton were abandoned by owners who were unable to manage them. - 8.15.
+Indeed, during 2019, 39 allotment spaces in Tiverton were abandoned by owners who were unable to manage them. - 8.17.
 An alternative solution is community growing spaces which can be designed into new developments, meaning they are closer to residents' homes and involve collective growing by residents that helps to ensure that what is grown is of the right quantity for those residents.

-Examples of community growing spaces integrated into denser development

-8.16.
-The Mid Devon District Council (MDDC) Local Plan Review sets out the quantity and access standard for allotments within Tiverton Parish: 6 sqm per dwelling located no more than 300 metres or 6-7 minutes' walk time away.
+Examples of community growing spaces integrated into denser development located no more than 300 metres or 6-7 minutes' walk time away.
 The Mid Devon Open Space and Play Area Strategy section on Tiverton reveals that the town has an undersupply of allotment space.
 In November 2019, the number of vacant plots stood at just six.
-The Eastern Urban Extension Masterplan makes allowance for 2 hectares of allotment space, which is the equivalent of approximately 5 acres40.
+The Eastern Urban Extension Masterplan makes allowance for 2 hectares of allotment space, which is the equivalent of approximately 5 acres.
 One acre of land could provide for between 10 to 15 allotment plots, depending on how much space is given over to new paths.
 This equates to approximately 50 to 75 additional plots being incorporated into the new garden settlement.
 In addition, the proposal seeks to bring back in to being a number of community orchards, which would also provide space for community growing.
 Clearly, however the new space will largely serve the new community.